Test guides

 Disable SSL Verification

-You can disable SSL verification for a specific test by setting the verify_ssl attribute to False on each request, or, globally in the on_start method.
+1. Per Request: You can disable the SSL verification for a specific request by appending the verify=False attribute to the request function.

 def on_start(self):